Kalikoze/be_resources/module3/assessments/book_review.md

 We will be searching for a book and the New York Time's review summary of the book.

-__Important: Use the book title _Normal People_ or _The Man Who Saw Everything_ to ensure you get back a New York Time review summary__
+__Important: Use the book title _Normal People_ to ensure you get back a New York Time review summary__

 ```
 As a user
 When I visit "/"
-And I input "the man who saw everything" into the form
+And I input "Normal People" into the form
 (Note: Use the existing search form)
 And I click "Find Book"
 Then I should be on page "/search"